- Main Menu

-Our educational programming is designed to support literacy instruction and complement curriculum goals and standards.
+The Center’s educational programming is designed to support literacy instruction and complement curriculum goals and standards.
 Bringing art into the learning process helps children become better readers, writers, and critical thinkers.
 Literacy instruction at the Center is built on inquiry, observation, description, and analysis, as well as on building connections, discovering meaning, and constructing personal narratives from firsthand encounters with works of art.

-View a trailer of the the Center’s film Rethinking the Role of Art in Education, which demonstrates the role that art can play in teaching literacy and highlights the unique partnership between the Center and local schools.
+View a trailer of the film Rethinking the Role of Art in Education, which demonstrates the role that art can play in teaching literacy and highlights the unique partnership between the Center and local schools.